Ballpark Foods: How French Fries Are Made

 5. Drying the Potatoes

-Before frying, the potato strips are dried completely using towels or spin dryers.
-Water and hot oil don't mix well, so this step is very important for safety and for making crispy fries.
+Prior to frying, the potato strips are thoroughly dried using towels or spin dryers.
+This step is essential because water and hot oil do not mix well, making it vital for both safety and achieving the desired crispiness of the fries.

 6. The First Fry

-Many places use a double-frying method.
-The first fry is at a lower temperature (around 325°F) for about 5 minutes.
-This cooks the inside of the fry without making the outside too brown.
+Many establishments utilize a double-frying technique.
+The initial fry is conducted at a lower temperature (approximately 325°F) for about 5 minutes.
+This method cooks the interior of the fry while preventing the exterior from becoming overly browned.

 7. Cooling Period

-After the first fry, the potatoes are removed from the oil and left to cool.
-At busy ballpark kitchens, they might prepare many batches ahead of time, stopping at this point until they're needed.
+After the first frying, the potatoes are removed from the oil and allowed to cool.
+In bustling ballpark kitchens, multiple batches may be prepared in advance, halting at this stage until the fries are ready to be served.

 8. The Second Fry